 Baldwin portrays religion as a sustaining and oppressive force.
 It’s inescapable.
 Being born again is the central moment in both Gabriel and John’s lives.
 In both cases redemption is more a means to an end than the end itself.
-For Gabriel, it becomes camouflage that hides his own sins and failures.
+For Gabriel, it becomes a camouflage that hides his own sins and failures.
 For John, though it provides a certain immediate relief, it does not solve his problems with his father.
 Of all his family members, his father is the one person who does not rejoice when Gabriel is redeemed.
 Religion provides the underlying definitions and framework of human life, even while it is something to resist and break free from.
-In James Wright’s stories and in Native Son (1940) and Black Boy (1945) religion is an oppressive force to be rebelled against and cast off.
-In this early Baldwin novel it is a powerful social expectation, a sustaining and oppressing medium through which one must struggle.
+In James Wright’s stories and in Native Son (1940) and Black Boy (1945), religion is an oppressive force to be rebelled against and cast off.
+In this early Baldwin novel, it is a powerful social expectation, a sustaining and oppressing medium through which one must struggle.

 I listened to an audio recording of this novel.
 Audio recordings work for many books, but not this one.
 The reader’s voice brimmed with fatalism, seriousness, and doom.
 The tone of voice defined the novel for me as much as the events and words of the novel itself.
 The voice of the narrator became an obstacle.